saylordotorg/course_k12math012/Unit02.md

+---
+layout: default
+title: "K12MATH012: Precalculus I"
+course_description: "This course focuses on the function.
+In addition to defining and exploring certain attributes of functions, the course address specific kinds of functions – linear, polynomial, rational, logarithmic, and exponential."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Linear Functions** <span id="2"></span>
 *Math students often ask, “How can I use this?
 What’s it for?”
 The answer is “modeling.”
 Mathematics is designed to help model real-world